anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 true positives [words classified as spam, and which are actually spam] to all the words that were actually spam.
 **High Recall = Ok if not all are sick, but find all sick people**
 $$ Recall = \dfrac{True Positive}{True Positive + False Negative} $$

+## Eigenvalues and Eigenvectors
+An eigenvalue is the same as the amount of variability captured by a principal component, and an eigenvector is the principal component itself

 # Misc Math